McMenemy/life_optimizer/README.md

 # Ruby on Rails Template

-Learning Ruby on Rails using Michael Hartl's guide (https://www.railstutorial.org/).
+Ruby on Rails template based on Michael Hartl's guide (https://www.railstutorial.org/) with a few customizations.